vitiral/simple-quality/purpose.md

-One of the most critical pieces of documentation that you can write is your purpose documentation.
-Without purpose documentation, it is easy to get lost and forget what your project was trying to accomplish in the first place.
-Purpose documentation that is revision controlled will give you a handy reference for why certain things were done.
+One of the most critical pieces of documentation is your purpose documentation.
+Without purpose documentation, it is easy to get lost and forget what your project was trying to accomplish.

 Open up your `README.md` in your favorite plain-text editor and write out the following by hand (don't copy paste):